Red Sox manager Alex Cora fired in sign stealing scandal

 BOSTON (AP) — The Boston Red Sox fired manager Alex Cora on Tuesday, a day after baseball Commissioner Rob Manfred implicated him in the sport’s sign-stealing scandal.

 Cora was the bench coach for the Houston Astros when they illicitly stole signs and won the 2017 World Series.
-He then led Boston to the title the following year in his first season as manager.
-Astros manager AJ Hinch and general manager Jeff Luhnow were fired on Monday, an hour after Manfred suspended them for the 2020 season for their role in the cheating scheme.
+Baseball Commissioner Rob Manfred mentioned Cora by name 11 times in a nine-page report Monday, describing him as a key person in the planning and execution of the cheating scheme.

-Manfred’s nine-page report mentioned Cora 11 times, describing him as a key person in the planning and execution of the cheating scheme.
+The Astros fired manager AJ Hinch and general manager Jeff Luhnow an hour after Manfred suspended them for the 2020 season for their role in the cheating scheme.

-Cora met Tuesday with Red Sox management, less than a month before the start of spring training.
+Cora met Tuesday with Boston management, less than a month before the start of spring training.
+Bench coach Ron Roenicke and former Red Sox star Jason Varitek may be considered for the role.

 “Given the findings and the commissioner’s ruling, we collectively decided that it would not be possible for Alex to effectively lead the club going forward and we mutually agreed to part ways,” the team said in a statement attributed to owner John Henry, chairman Tom Werner, CEO Sam Kennedy and Cora.